lajohnston/eco/README.md

 ## Systems

-Systems are your game logic and behaviour.
-Eco provides iterators that iterate through entities that contain certain combination of components.
+Systems contain your game logic and behaviour.
+To help you, Eco provides filters that iterate through entities containing a certain combination of components.

-    // Create an iterator for all entities that have both a position and a
-    // vector component
-    var moveable = eco.createIterator(['position', 'vector']);

-    // In your update loop
-    moveable.each(function(position, vector, entity) {
+    // Iterate through entities with 'position' and 'vector' components eco.filter(['position', 'vector'], function(position, vector, entity) {
+        // Update entity position based on its movement vector values position.x += vector.getVectorX();
+        position.y += vector.getVectorY();

         /**
          * This callback is called for each matching entity
-         * The components for each entity are injected in the order you
+         * The components for each entity are injected in for you *
-         * specified when creating the iterator (position, vector) *
          * The entity itself is passed as the last argument */

-        // Update entity position based on its movement vector values position.x += vector.getVectorX();
-        position.y += vector.getVectorY();
     });